In the UK, more than 14 million people identify as being disabled or having a learning disability or difficulty (LDD).

 Yet, the NHS only employs 4.6 per cent of disabled apprentices compared with 10.1 per cent in other sectors.

 In this web section, we provide guidance and resources on how to attract, employ and support disabled people and those with LDD into apprenticeships, including:

 Apprenticeships for All

-NHS Employers has been commissioned by Health Education England to deliver and support a 'train the trainer' programme called Apprenticeships for All.
+NHS Employers wascommissioned by Health Education England to deliver and support a 'train the trainer' programme called Apprenticeships for All.

-During 2018-19, NHS Employers will be working closely with 18 NHS organisations, listed below, who applied for the training programme.
-A representative from each trust will learn how to deliver a line manager training programme focused on reflective and interactive training exercises which will then be disseminated to 200 people across their organisation.
-The training will then be rolled out to some sustainability and transformation partnership areas.
+During 2018-19, NHS Employers worked closely with 18 NHS organisations, listed below, who applied for the training programme.
+A representative from each trust learnt how to deliver a line manager training programme focused on reflective and interactive training exercises.

-The organisations selected to participate on the programme are:
+The organisations who were selected to participate on the programme were:

 - Barking, Havering and Redbridge University Hospitals NHS Trust

 - Birmingham Women's and Children's NHS Foundation Trust